-(For downloading the full paper, please click here)- Full paper manuscript currently only available upon request through the contact form, given the restrictions of ongoing peer review process.
+(For downloading the full paper, please click here)- Full paper manuscript currently unavailable due to the restrictions of an ongoing peer review process.

 RESPONSIBLE MANAGEMENT COMPETENCES: AN INTEGRATIVE PORTFOLIO FOR SUSTAINABILITY, RESPONSIBILITY, ETHICS